wawzat/purpleair-data-tools/README.md

    3. Edit the config.py file with details about your file storage locations.
    4. Download historical primary and secondary PurpleAir sensor data for both the A & B channels to a folder on your computer.
      1. See the [pa-get-data](https://github.com/wawzat/pa-get-data) git repo for a tool that facilitates downloading PurpleAir historical data.
-   5. Optionally download reference data with a one day later range than the Purpleair data to account for the 8-hour time difference.
-Download the AQMD regulatory site reference data to the same folder as the PurpleAir sensor data.
+   5. Optionally download regulatory site data with a one day later range than the Purpleair data to account for the 8-hour time difference.
+Download the regulatory sensor data to the same folder as the PurpleAir sensor data.
 This is required to use the -r or -w options.
        See below for details on specific file naming conventions.
    6. Optionally download darksky wind data to the same folder as the PurpleAir sensor data.
 This is required to use the -k option.
        See below for detials on specific file naming conventions.
    7. Run python pasc.py from the command line with any optional flags and arguments as defined below.

    Selected combined and summarized files will be created in the same folder as the historical sensor data files.

 ## Description of operation: